phillipian/State-of-the-Academy-2019/README.md

 - Header banner can be shorter
 - With smaller graphs, 2 columns with masonry
 - Mobile responsive
+- Top navbar transitions: color fade, State of the Academy 2019 --> SOTA 2019

 ## Future Ideas
 - Redesign of website format